Anthony Barry (footballer): Coaching career

 Barry began his coaching career in 2015 while still playing for Accrington Stanley, where he managed the under-16 team.
 After retiring as a player, he became the assistant coach to Paul Cook at Wigan Athletic in 2017.
-In the summer of 2020, Barry joined Chelsea as first-team coach during the reign of Frank Lampard and remained in his position under Thomas Tuchel.
-In February 2021, he replaced the departed Damien Duff in Stephen Kenny's Republic of Ireland coaching team.
+In the summer of 2020, Barry joined Chelsea as first-team coach under Frank Lampard and remained in his position under Thomas Tuchel.
+In February 2021, Barry replaced the departed Damien Duff in Stephen Kenny's Republic of Ireland coaching team.
+Barry combined the role at Chelsea with the part-time role with the Republic of Ireland.

-He combined the role at Chelsea with the part-time role with the Republic of Ireland.
 In February 2022, Barry left the Irish set-up to join Roberto Martinez at Belgium's coaching team.
-He cited coaching the world's no. 1 ranked team and the opportunity to compete at the World Cup as his motivation for leaving Ireland and joining the Belgians.
-In March 2023, he had another dual role by joining Roberto Martinez staff at Portugal national team.
-When Thomas Tuchel took over as Bayern Munich manager, Barry joined his coaching staff in April 2023,.
+Barry cited coaching the world's no. 1 ranked team and the opportunity to compete at the World Cup as his motivation for leaving Ireland and joining the Belgians.
+In March 2023, he had another dual role by joining Roberto Martinez’s staff for the Portugal national team.
+When Thomas Tuchel took over as Bayern Munich manager, Barry joined his coaching staff in April 2023.

 In October 2024, it was announced that Barry would be joining the England coaching staff as assistant manager to Thomas Tuchel starting on 1 January 2025.